-During May 2020, the District obtained a loan under the paycheck protection program (PPP).
-Monthly principal and interest payments at 1.00%, totaling \$48,505 are due beginning December 7, 2020 through May 7, 2022, at which point the balance is due in full.
-The District applied for forgiveness of the PPP loan subsequent to year-end.
-In the event the loan is not forgiven, the debt service requirements as of August 31, 2020 are such that \$436,544 is due in 2021 and the remainder is due in 2022.
+During February 2021, the District obtained a second loan under the PPP in the amount of \$937,200.
+Monthly principal and interest payments at 1.00 percent, totaling \$26,965 are due beginning March 25, 2023 through February 25, 2026, at which point the balance is due in full.
+The District applied for forgiveness of the PPP loan subsequent to year-end and was notified in January 2022 that the loan was legally forgiven.
+The District will recognize the gain from forgiveness of the debt in the fiscal year 2022.